To Argue, Argument, Argumentation, Argumentative:

 Morphology

-The word argumentation derives from to argue1 via argument1; it refers only to a speech in which a conclusion is supported by good reasons.
+The word argumentation is derived from to argue1 via argument1; it refers only to speech in which a conclusion is supported by good reasons.

 Syntax